T.M. Richardson: Operations 1901-1904

 On September 19, 1903, T.M.
 Richardson stranded on a bar in the Yaquina River while en route to Newport.
 Two surfmen from the U.S. Life-Saving Service station at Yaquina Bay reached the Richardson in a small boat.
 They were able to take off all 28 passengers, as well as the mail and express items.
 At high tide the vessel was refloated.

-In 1904, Newport, Oregon was a small resort community with a year-round population of about 300 people.
+In 1904, Newport, Oregon was a small resort community with a year-round population of about 300 people living in the county.
 Yaquina City was about three miles (5 km) up Yaquina Bay.
 In 1904 T.M.
 Richardson spent most of its time running between Newport and Yaquina City.

 In 1904, T.M.
 Richardson was the only steamboat in service on Yaquina Bay, although there were three or four gasoline launches operating on the Yaquina River.
 The rail terminus from the Willamette Valley was at Yaquina City, and with no roads to cover the six mile (10 km) distance to Newport, the only effective access was by water.

 T.M.
 Richardson continued to be used on this route, often with a barge lashed alongside, to carry additional passengers or baggage.